mpalmer/brown/README.md

 other things.
 For all the details on those, see the API docs for {Brown::Agent.amqp_publisher}.

-Once you have declared a publisher, you can send it messages:
+Once you have declared a publisher, you can send messages through it:

     class AmqpPublishingAgent < Brown::Agent
       amqp_publisher :foo, exchange_name: :foo, exchange_type: :fanout